proper-testing/proper-testing.github.io/pages_src/Tutorials/0#PropEr_introduction_to_Property-Based_Testing.md

 Of course, we can easily correct the problem by changing one of the `'<'` tests in the code of the `sort/1` function to `'=<'` and the function will now satisfy the `prop_same_length` property.
 However, this is not a tutorial on how to write a correct sorting function in Erlang.
-Unstead, it's a tutorial on how to do property-based testing using PropEr.
+Instead, it's a tutorial on how to do property-based testing using PropEr.

 Let us suppose that we actually _wanted_ to write a program that only sorts